djalbat/necessary/README.md

 The `headers` argument should also be a plain old JavaScript object.
 If it does not have an `accept` property then one wil be provided with the value `application/json`.
-The `reponseType` argument can be left null, which is the default, or set to a value such as `ArrayBuffer`.
+The `reponseType` argument can be left null, which is the default, or set to a value such as `arraybuffer`.

 The `callback` argument is expected to be a function taking `content` and `statusCode` arguments.
 If the `accept` property of the main `headers` argument is set to `application/json` then the function's `content` argument can be assumed to be JSON, or `null` if the request body cannot be parsed as such.